laurelleey/wanchun3-Programming1/README.md

 # CS415InfiniteMatrix
- Programming 1
+This is Programming 1.
- Download the zip and open the InfiniteMatrix to run
+Download the zip and open the InfiniteMatrix.uproject to run